funcompbio/practical2/practical2.md

-Text files such as CSV files have a matrix layout with rows corresponding to lines and columns to values separated by some delimiter character, which is a semicolon (`;`) in the case of the previous file `catalunya_setmanal.csv`.
+Text files such as CSV files have a matrix layout with rows corresponding to lines and columns to values separated by some delimiter character, which is a comma (`,`) in the case of the previous file `mostres_analitzades.csv`.
 Because of its matrix layout, a CSV file can be always opened by any spreadsheet software, such as Microsoft Excel; see image below.

 <img src="ExcelCSV.png" style="display: block; margin-left: auto; margin-right: auto; width: 80%; height: auto;">